 The risk of Alzheimer's disease and other types of dementia increases with age.
 1-in-9 Americans over 65 have Alzheimer's disease.
 (Alzheimer's Association).
 One-third of Americans over age 85 are afflicted with the illness.
 (Alzheimer's Association).
 1-in-3 seniors die with Alzheimer's or another kind of dementia.
 (Centers for Disease Control).
 The proportion of People with Alzheimer's Diseasein the United States by Age: (Alzheimer's Association) 85+ years – 38%, 75-84 years, 44%, 65-74 years, 15%, <65 years, 4%.
 Alzheimer's is only one type of condition which can cause the need for care.

 By the time the 50-year-old reaches 80, they would have a $364,089 pool with $8,495 a month available to them all tax-free.
-In a partnership state (which provides additional dollar-for-dollar asset protection) you have even more protection.
+In a partnership state (which provides additional dollar-for-dollar asset protection), you have even more protection.
 Most experts suggest you have enough benefits to make a catastrophic situation manageable.
-If you live in a state where the cost of long-term care is very high (northeast or northwest, for example) you would increase the benefit.
+If you live in a state where the cost of long-term care is very high (northeast or northwest, for example), you will increase the benefit.

 "A typical couple where both spouses are age 60 will pay between $100 and $150 a month each for American Association for Long-Term Care Insurance (long-term care insurance protection."
-The AALTCI is a national consumer education and advocacy group which just released its 2017 Long-Term Care Insurance Price Index, an annual examination of costs for new policiesJesse Slome, director of theAALTCI).
+The AALTCI is a national consumer education and advocacy group.Jesse Slome, director of the AALTCI).

 “This has never been a one-size-fits-all product, and many consumers are regrettably presented with just one option, often the most costly."

 Considering the costs of Long-Term Care, this is a bargain.
 The insurance companies are paying benefits in a big way.
-The nation's long-term care insurance companies paid $8.65 Billion in claim benefits in 2016 according to the AALTCI.
+The nation's long-term care insurance companies paid $11 Billion in claim benefits in 2019 according to the AALTCI.

-Find a specialist in long-term care insurance who works with all the major companies, not just one or two.
+Find a specialist in Long-Term Care Insurance who works with all the major companies, not just one or two.
 Be sure they have real-world experience.
 The AALTCI suggests three questions to determine an insurance professional's expertise in the field:

 The financial costs and burdens of aging are real.
 The ability to safeguard your future and provide for peace-of-mind should be an essential part of your overall retirement plan.